michhar/bot-masterclass/Second_Mission/README.md

-# Welcome to Botland!
+# Introduction to conversational apps

 ## Your Mission

-Go to MISSION1 and learn about dialogs and waterfalls.
+In `Dialogs.md` you will learn about dialog handling and logic.

-Next, move on to MISSION2 which leads you down a path of building recognizers (with smarts) and, hence, the intents of our clients.
+`Recognizers.md` leads you down a path of building recognizers to intelligently pick up the intents of our clients.

 ## Prerequisites

-Fufill those listed on the wiki on the main [README](../README.md).
+Ensure you have fufilled those listed on the main [README](../README.md) for this course.

 ## Set up project